cvicens/state-machine-assistant/README.md

 oc new-project ${PROJECT_NAME}
 ```

-> **<span style="color:red">IMPORTANT:</span>** if you run the scripts in order (and you don't create another project in between), the default project will be automatically set to the project create, that is the one set by $PROJECT_NAME environment varible, see `00-environment.sh`.
+> **<span style="color:red">IMPORTANT:</span>** if you run the scripts in order (and you don't create another project in between), the default project will be automatically set to the project create, that is the one set by $PROJECT_NAME environment variable, see `00-environment.sh`.
 If you have created another project or just want to be sure the default project is set correctly, please use: `oc project`.
 If you need to set the default project back to $PROJECT_NAME do this: `. ./00-environment.sh && oc project $PROJECT_NAME`

 **Second**, it also creates a Custom Resource (CR) of type `Kafka` that defines a Kafka cluster with 3 replicas, three listeners, plain, secure and https based (external).
 And a couple of CRs of type `KafkaTopic` for each of the kafka topics we need.